 The fair values of financial instruments recorded in the balance sheet in respect of which quoted prices in active markets are not available are measured using valuation techniques.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, a degree of judgment is required in establishing fair values.
 Judgments include considerations of inputs such as liquidity risk, credit risk and volatility.
 Changes in assumptions about these factors could affect the reported fair value of financial instruments.
-Also, refer Note 34 for further disclosures.
+Also, refer note 23 for further disclosures.

-v) Recognition of deferred tax assets/liabilities
+iv) Recognition of Deferred tax assets/liabilities